Freemius/freemius-js/README.md

 10. ✅ Create the Shadcn registry
 11. ✅ Create deployment tooling with auto version bumping
 12. Make the SDK work with the UI starter kit (`@freemius/saas-kit`).
-    1. Finish the action parts of the customer portal.
-    2. ✅ See if the paywall can be ported to the UI starter kit (minimalist pricing table).
+    1. ✅ See if the paywall can be ported to the UI starter kit (minimalist pricing table).
-    3. See if restore action can be ported to the UI starter kit.
+    2. See if restore action can be ported to the UI starter kit.
+        1. ✅ Create the `syncPurchases` method in the SDK that will take an emails and sync the purchases including subscription and one-off.
+        2. ✅ Modify the SaaS to save the license Id when the credit is processed. subscription and one-off.
+        3. ✅ Combine ✅ `restorePurchase`, ✅ `processPurchase` and ✅ `processRedirect` and ✅ `retrievePaywallData`
+           into a single `freemius.purchase.action.processAction` method.
+        4. ✅ Make the app with the `/api/purchase` endpoint
+        5. ✅ In the `CheckoutProvider`, accept `endpoint` props to override the default endpoint.
+        6. ✅ Make the Paywall work with `CheckoutProvider` and fetch pricing data from the endpoint.
+        7. ✅ Make the CustomerPortal also get the dynamically through an API call instead of streaming/props.
+It will use the restore action and pricing table internally.
+        8. ✅ Create the topup component and use that in the Credits area.
+    3. Finish the subscription cancellation flow.

 **Webinar**: